BlankTuber/CurriculumTrackerAPI/API_DOCUMENTATION.md

 1. **Session Management**: The API uses session-based authentication with cookies.
 Ensure your frontend handles cookies properly with `credentials: 'include'` in fetch requests.

 2. **CORS**: Currently configured for `http://localhost:5173`.
 Update the `CLIENT_URL` environment variable for production.

+3. **Object ID Validation**: All route parameters that expect MongoDB ObjectIds are validated using middleware.
+Invalid ObjectId formats will return a 400 error.

+4. **Cascading Deletes**: When deleting users, curricula, or projects, all associated data is automatically deleted to maintain referential integrity.